Change Blindness (Definition + Examples)

 This study became famous because it showed that change blindness doesn’t just occur in a 2D space.
 We experience change blindness “out in the real world,” too.

-In the study, an actor struck up a conversation with a pedestrian on the street.
+In the study, an actor initiated a conversation with a pedestrian on the street.
 They began to ask for directions.
 As the pedestrian gave the directions, two more actors walked in between the pedestrian and the first actor.
-During this time, the first actor was switched out with another actor, but pretended to be the first actor.
+During this time, the first actor was switched out with another actor but pretended to be the first actor.

 Half of the pedestrians didn’t notice the change!